bngsudheer/ansible-role-redmine/README.md

 Install Redmine 3 on CentOS.
 We restrict ourselves to RHEL/CentOS/Fedora family of distributions.
 Right now, only CentOS 7 is supported.
+The role supports setting up Redmine via Unicorn and Nignx.

 Requirements
 ------------